 You most likely have many of these items in your home already, and they will be super easy to put together.

 Having a few extra bins or buckets is great when you need a last-minute idea for keeping the kiddos busy; plus, these would make wonderful sensory play activities for a Halloween party or get-together with friends.

 Some Of Our Favorite Halloween Sensory Items

 I’ve rounded up below some of our favorite items to use in our Halloween sensory play activities.

 These items are perfect for preschoolers, toddlers, and elementary school kids.

 How To Use A The Halloween Sensory Bin

-Not only are they using their imagination, exploring science, working on their literacy skills, fine-motor skills, but they are having fun doing it!
+Not only are they using their imagination, exploring science, and working on their literacy skills, and fine-motor skills, but they are having fun doing it!

 You Are Also Going To Love: